Practice Advisories and Alerts for New York Defenders

 Resources on Criminal-Immigration Law

-Chart: “Particularly Serious Crimes” Bars on Asylum and Withholding of Removal
+“Particularly Serious Crime” Bars on Asylum and Withholding of Removal: Legal Standards and Sample Case Determinations

 Chart: Aggravated Felony Case Law Determinations